A Refined Inertial DC Algorithm for DC Programming: Introduction

-In this paper, based on the inertial DC algorithm (InDCA) \cite{de2019inertial}, we propose two refined versions (RInDCA) equipped with larger inertial step-sizes: the refined exact one (\RInDCAe) and the refined inexact one (\RInDCAine).
-As an example, \RInDCAe\ obtains at $k$-th iteration the next trial point $\textbf{x}^{k+1}$ by solving the convex subproblem
+In this paper, based on the inertial DC algorithm (InDCA) \cite{de2019inertial}, we propose a refined version (RInDCA) equipped with larger inertial step-size.
+Indeed, both InDCA and RInDCA can handle exactness and inexactness in the solution of the convex subproblems.
+The basic idea of the exact versions of InDCA and RInDCA (denoted by \InDCAe\ and \RInDCAe) are described as follows. \RInDCAe\ obtains at the $k$-th iteration the next iterate $\textbf{x}^{k+1}$ by solving the convex subproblem

 where $\textbf{y}^k \in \partial f_2(\textbf{x}^k)$.
-Our analysis shows that the inertial step-size $\gamma \in [0, (\sigma_1+\sigma_2)/2)$ is adequate for guaranteeing convergence where $\sigma_1$ and $\sigma_2$ are the strong convex parameters of $f_1$ and $f_2$.
-Particularly, when $\sigma_1 >0$, this enlarges the range of $\gamma$ compared with $[0,\sigma_2/2)$ in InDCA.
-A larger inertial step-size will potentially accelerate the convergence.
-Moreover, in some practical applications, due to the lack of strong convexity in $f_1$ and/or $f_2$, InDCA may not be applicable.
-We often encounter two cases: \begin{itemize} \item[$\bullet$] $f_1$ is strongly convex, while $f_2$ is not; \item[$\bullet$] both $f_1$ and $f_2$ are not strongly convex. \end{itemize} For the first case, InDCA can not be applied directly, but RInDCA can; For the second case, a strongly convex function, e.g., $\rho\Vert \cdot \Vert^2/2$ with $\rho>0$, is usually added to $f_1$ and $f_2$ for strong convexity of DC components, so that both InDCA and RInDCA are applicable.
-More importantly, when $f_1$ and $f_2$ are both strongly convex, then RInDCA has larger inertial step-sizes which potentially yield more acceleration.
+Our analysis shows that the inertial step-size $\gamma \in [0, (\sigma_1+\sigma_2)/2)$ is adequate for the convergence of \RInDCAe\ compared with $[0,\sigma_2/2)$ in \InDCAe, where $\sigma_1$ and $\sigma_2$ are the strong convex parameters of $f_1$ and $f_2$.
+Thus, the inertial range of \RInDCAe\ is larger than that of \InDCAe\ when $\sigma_1, \sigma_2 >0$.
+Empirically, larger step-size accelerates the convergence.
+In some applications, we will encounter the case where $f_1$ is strongly convex and $f_2$ is not, then \RInDCAe\ is applicable but not \InDCAe.
+Later, the details about the exact and inexact versions can be found in Section \ref{sec:3}.
+The benefit of larger inertial step-size is discussed in Section \ref{sec:6}.

-Our \textit{contributions} are: (1) propose two refined versions of InDCA, each of which is equipped with larger inertial step-size compared with InDCA; besides, the relation between the inertial-type DCA and the classical DCA is pointed out; (2) establish the sequential convergence of our refined versions by assuming the Kurdyka-Łojasiewicz (KL) property of the objective function.
+Our \textit{contributions} are: (1) propose a refined inertial DC algorithm, which is equipped with larger inertial step-size compared with InDCA \cite{de2019inertial}.
+Besides, the relation between the inertial-type DCA and the classical DCA is pointed out.
+(2) establish the subsequential convergence of our refined version and the sequential convergence by further assuming the Kurdyka-Łojasiewicz (KL) property of the objective function.